Flying Dreams & Angels

 Prevents spiritual overreach

-For flying dreams & angels, that small check is more useful than a dramatic conclusion because it keeps the dream connected to lived context.
+For flying dreams & angels, that small check is more useful than a dramatic conclusion because dream psychology names control, altitude, landing, and vestibular rise-or-fall sensation, while angel tradition belongs only when a figure guides, carries, or steadies the scene.

 When flight becomes wing imagery, lucid practice, or angel help

-If wings are the central image, wings in dreams gives the symbol more precise ownership.
+If wings are the central image, wing-imagery dream pattern gives the symbol more precise ownership.

-If the dreamer knows they are dreaming and changes the flight, lucid dreaming and angels becomes the closer practice frame.
+If the dreamer knows they are dreaming and changes the flight, lucid-dream practice becomes the closer practice frame.

 A related symbol or practice can support the reading when White feathers is already part of the dream image, practice setup, or waking aftereffect.